amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

     This example demonstrates the implementation of a simple singly linked list in SystemVerilog, showcasing basic operations like adding nodes and traversing the list.
 The code utilizes a struct-based node representation and an array to simulate dynamic memory allocation.

+#### Day-70 SV17 Concept of package.
+    The code says about the usage of packages in the system verilog to encapsulate reusable funcitons .
+The package 'pkg' contains an 'add' function to sum two integers and a 'part' function to display the result.
+By importing the package into the module 'top' these functions can be easily reused, showcasing the modularity and reusability of system verilog code.